 In the evening opt-in to explore city life in San Diego.
 The twinkling light can definitely make for a nice treat.

-Schedule for a paddleboarding experience.
+• Schedule a paddleboarding experience.
 There is plenty of paddleboarding and kayaking experiences in La Jolla.

-If your visit on a Sunday then is sure to stop and explore the La Jolla Open Aire, Farmers Market.
+• If your visit is on a Sunday then is sure to stop and explore the La Jolla Open Aire, Farmers Market.
 It has lots of delicious foods for you to enjoy.

 Day 4: Coronado Beach + Hotel Del Coronado

-Coronado Beach is probably one of the most iconic beaches out there.
-Not only does Coronado beach have a Naval Base, but there is history with Hotel Coronado.
+• Coronado Beach is probably one of the most iconic beaches out there.
+Not only does Coronado Beach have a Naval Base, but there is a history with Hotel Coronado.
 In addition, Coronado Beach has an area perfect for your pups to play.

-Old Town makes for a nice visit too.
+• Old Town makes for a nice visit too.
 There is a lot you can see here.
 Old Town is known as the “Birthplace” of modern California.
-According to the source, Old Town became known as the place when the first European settled.
+According to the source, Old Town became known as the place where the first Europeans settled.

 Day 6: Exploring North County